crm2704/coral-ac-dataset/README.md

-# ODRL Hospital Access Control Policy Dataset
+# CORAL-AC: ODRL Hospital Access Control Policy Dataset

-This repository hosts a curated dataset of hospital access control policies originally implemented using Row-Level Security (RLS) in PostgreSQL and manually translated into the Open Digital Rights Language (ODRL).
-The dataset was developed to support reproducible research on policy representation, enforcement, and evaluation in regulated domains such as healthcare.
+This repository contains the **CORAL-AC dataset**, a curated collection of hospital access control policies originally implemented using **Row-Level Security (RLS) in PostgreSQL** and manually translated into the **Open Digital Rights Language (ODRL)**.

-The dataset is published alongside the scientific article:

-> *Title*
-> Conference.
+The dataset was created to support **reproducible research on semantic policy modelling, policy evaluation, policy recommendation, and policy engine validation**, particularly in regulated domains such as healthcare where transparency, interoperability, and auditability are essential.

+Each policy is provided in **four aligned representations**:

+- Natural language description
+- PostgreSQL Row-Level Security (RLS) rule
+- ODRL policy expressed in JSON-LD
+- ODRL+ODRE policy expressed in JSON-LD

+Additionally, the dataset includes **evaluation artefacts** following the conceptual model proposed in the **ODRL formal semantics**, including:

+- evaluation requests
+- contextual states of the world
+- expected evaluation outcomes

 The repository is intended to facilitate benchmarking, formal analysis, and comparative evaluation of policy enforcement mechanisms.
+These artefacts allow **independent validation of ODRL policy evaluators without requiring the original relational infrastructure**.

+The dataset accompanies the scientific article:

+> **CORAL-AC: A Dataset of Hospital Access Control Policies for ODRL Evaluation**
+> OPAL Workshop — Policy Management in the Web (2025)

 ---